Thermal devices powered by generalized measurements with indefinite causal order: Thermal devices powered by generalized measurements

 The possible measurement parameters choices and the operation modes of the quantum thermal device are illustrated in Fig.~\ref{fig:1}(b).
-The operation mode of each generalized measurement powered cycle is also sketched in Fig.~\ref{fig:2}(a)-\ref{fig:2}(c) in terms of the internal energy and von Neumann entropy variations.
+The operation mode of each generalized measurement powered cycle is also sketched in Fig.~\ref{fig:2}(a) to \ref{fig:2}(c) in terms of the internal energy and von Neumann entropy variations.

-Before comment on the figures of merit for each operation mode, let us rewrite the Eqs.~(\ref{U2}), (\ref{U3}), and (\ref{U1}) in terms of entropic quantities.
+Before commenting on the figures of merit for each operation mode, let us rewrite Eqs.~(\ref{U2}), (\ref{U3}), and (\ref{U1}) in terms of entropic quantities.
 The internal energy variation in the $\ell$-th stroke can be written as